GrosSacASac/DOM99/documentation/contributing.md

  * https://github.com/bfred-it/select-dom see if that is faster to iterate on every dom element that has data-*
  * hooks for custom elements after/before create
+ * hash values for smaller memory footprint comparison (trade would make it slower make it an option)